zwbetz-gh/zwbetz/content/blog/discreet-drafts-in-hugo/index.md

 ## Build Drafts

 We'll start by telling Hugo to build drafts.
-You can do this one of a few ways:
+Do one of the following steps:

 - Pass the `-D` or `--buildDrafts` flag to `hugo`
 - Set the `buildDrafts` param to `true` in your site config file (this is my personal preference)